 Later that night, I read two more chapters of my own book as if it was just another novel on my Kindle.
 I’m slightly ashamed to say that I liked it.
 “Well, at least, you’re consistent,” I muttered to myself.

 This is when I decided to move on to a new, more constructive stage.
-My logic went as follows: my query letter and the first few pages of manuscript passed unnoticed because they weren’t good enough.
+My logic went as follows: my query letter and the first few pages of the manuscript passed unnoticed because they weren’t good enough.
 I could fix this.
 I could get better.

 I gave myself a month to go through the manuscript with new eyes and make it absolutely perfect.
 I loved this new plan, which was just as well because I didn’t have any other.